 Nestruimte DCR, Den Haag – 26 februari 2009

 Nest in Den Haag organized a night with four well known artblogs: trendbeheer, ctraltdel, Whatspace and chmkoome’s blog.
 Eelco van der Lingen, the then newly appointed director asked us to present our blogs in the exhibion space.
 I wanted to make clear that my blog was part of my artistic practice so I set up seven easles, I invited six artist that I followed on my blog to show an artwork on an easle and showed a video myself on one of them.
-I wanted to make a statement about the parallel mechanisms that are at work in making an artwork and interpreting an artwork, which is what I do in my blog, daily, seven days a week, 52 weeks a year.
+My intention was to make a statement about the parallel mechanisms that are at work in making an artwork and interpreting an artwork, which is what I do in my blog, daily, seven days a week, 52 weeks a year.

 My Cup Runs Over